Vertex algebras and quantum master equation

 The above correspondence can be viewed as the two dimensional vertex algebra analogue of the one dimensional result in \cite{LLG}.
-In fact, one main motivation of the current work is to explore the analogue of index theorem for chiral vertex operators in terms of the method of equivariant localization in BV integration as proceeded in \cite{LLG, GLX}.
+In fact, one main motivation of the current work is to explore the analogue of index theorem for chiral vertex operators in terms of the method of semi-classical method proceeded in \cite{LLG, GLX}.
 A family version of the above correspondence should lead to the analogue of Fedosov's connection on vertex algebra bundles over geometric spaces.

 As an application in Section \ref{section-B}, we construct an exact solution of quantum B-model on elliptic curves, which leads to the solution of the corresponding higher genus mirror symmetry conjecture.
 Mirror symmetry is a famous duality between symplectic (A-model) and complex (B-model) geometries that arises from superconformal field theories.
 It has been a long-standing challenge for mathematicians to construct quantum B-model on compact Calabi-Yau manifolds.
 There is a categorical approach \cite{Partition, TCFT, KS} to the quantum B-model partition function associated to a Calabi-Yau category based on a classification of two-dimensional topological field theories.
 Unfortunately, it is extremely difficult to perform this categorical computation (recently a first non-trivial categorical computation is carried out in \cite{CT} for one-point functions on the elliptic curve ).
 Another approach is through quantum field theory.
 In \cite{Si-Kevin}, we construct a gauge theory of polyvector fields on Calabi-Yau manifolds (called {BCOV theory}) as a generalization of the Kodaira-Spencer gauge theory \cite{BCOV}.
 It is proposed in \cite{Si-Kevin} (as a generalization of \cite{BCOV}) that the \BV quantization of BCOV theory leads to quantum B-model that is mirror to the A-model Gromov-Witten theory of counting higher genus curves.
 Our construction in Section \ref{section-B} gives a concrete realization of this program.
 This leads to the first mathematically fully established example of higher genus mirror symmetry on compact Calabi-Yau manifolds.